rumkin/r-expr/readme.md

 ### Symbol

 Symbol is a sequence of characters without whitespaces, single quotes or parenthesis.
-While whitespace could be escaped by backslash.
+While whitespace, semicolon, quote or open parenthesis could be escaped by backslash.

 These are all symbols:
 ```